King-Mob/spacetu.be/content/magician.md

 # Matrix Magician

-Matrix is a capable of many weird and wonderful things.

-Spacetube is a app-service that uses custom events to create a communication structure.
+Matrix is a powerful data structure that the clients don't represent properly.

 ## Self-Hosting